NikelausM/restservice/README.md

 # restservice
-A Java Spring Boot RESTful API.
+A Java Spring Boot RESTful microservice.

 This application, including the README is still under development.